ResidentMario/cultural-insight/README.md

 **README.md** - This readme.

 **app.py** - The python web app, implemented in Python [Flask](http://flask.pocoo.org/).
 The routes are defined in the application using the @app.route() calls.
-This application has a / route and a /myapp route defined.
 The application deployed to Bluemix needs to listen to the port defined by the VCAP_APP_PORT environment variable as seen here:
 ```python
 port = os.getenv('VCAP_APP_PORT', '5000')
 if __name__ == "__main__":